American goshawk: Other birds

 Some 21 species of woodpecker have been reported from northern goshawk food studies around the world.
 With their relatively slow, undulating flight adult and fledged woodpeckers can easily be overtaken by hunting goshawks, not to mention their habitat preferences frequently put them within active goshawk ranges.
 Most of the widespread species from North America have been observed as prey, most commonly relatively large woodpeckers such as the 134 g northern flicker (Colaptes auratus) in North America.
 Indeed, the flicker is the third most regularly reported prey species in America.
 In south-central Wyoming, the northern flicker was the second most numerous prey species and it was the main prey species in a study from New Mexico (here making up 26.4% of prey by number).
 All sizes of woodpeckers available are taken from the 25.6 g downy woodpecker (Picoides pubescens) to the 287 g pileated woodpecker (Dryocopus pileatus) in North America.
 In many areas, American goshawks will pursue water birds of several varieties, although they rarely form a large portion of the diet.
 Perhaps the most often recorded water birds in the diet are ducks.
 All told, 32 waterfowl have been recorded in Eurasian and American goshawks' diet.
 The ducks of the genus Aythya are somewhat frequently recorded as well, especially since their tree-nesting habits may frequently put them in the hunting range of nesting goshawks.
-Similarly, the wood duck (Aix sponsa) frommay be more vulnerable than most waterfowl at their tree nests.
+Similarly, the wood duck (Aix sponsa) may be more vulnerable than most waterfowl at their tree nests.
 Adult common eiders (Somateria mollissima), the largest northern duck at 2066 g, have also been captured by goshawks.
 Various other water birds reported as taken include red-throated loon (Gavia stellata) chicks, adult great cormorants (Phalacrocorax carbo) (about the same size as a greater white-fronted goose), and five species each of heron and rail.
 Among shorebirds (or small waders), goshawks have been reported preying on more than 22 sandpipers, more than 8 plovers, more than 10 species each of gull and tern, more than 2 species of alcids and the long-tailed jaeger (Stercorarius longicaudus).